 Jeneen is named after a city in Palestine.
 We wanted an Arabic name but also something that would be easy to pronounce in English.
 The original spelling of the city is Jenin so we changed the spelling so there wouldn’t be any confusion in pronunciation.
 With it being a somewhat common (and old fashioned) name in English and a well-known Arabic name as well, it was a win-win for us!

 Now that we’re home and falling into a routine, we’re starting to get the hang of things.
 Real talk though: The first two weeks were probably the most challenging weeks of my life.
 Despite all of the steps I took to prepare throughout my pregnancy, those weeks were a complete whirlwind and quite honestly a blur right now.
 It’s exhilarating, exhausting, and definitely “on-the job training.”
 Breastfeeding gave me so much anxiety, I was seriously sleep deprived, sore from delivery, and very weepy.
+Oh, how I wish I had the chance to find the best CBD oil in my area, to help with my anxiety and sleep deprivation.
+I’m only saying that because I’ve heard it works.
+It would’ve made me feel so much better, but I guess these are some of the emotions that you need to experience whilst being a parent, right?
 However, we are so lucky to have a loving support system.
 Our family, friends, and co-workers have shown us more love and support than we could have ever imagined.
 From meals, to babysitting, to advice, we’re incredibly lucky to have them.

 Baby J is a blessing and life as we knew it has changed forever…for the better.